COVID19-Malta/COVID19-Data/README.md

 ## Number of Vaccination Doses

-The current data reflects the number of vaccination doses as per date
+The current data reflects the cumulative number of vaccination doses reported by date.

 ## Number of COVID-19 App Check Responses